If yours is a B2B business and you’re not yet using social media, here are some reasons you should be talking about b2b

 - Key Performance Indicators (KPIs) you will use to measure your returns

-As a business owner, having a documented strategy for social media that highlights all of the above will make it easier and more productive for you to engage in social media marketing.
+As a business owner, having a documented strategy for social media that highlights all the above will make it easier and more productive for you to engage in social media marketing.

-Whenever I come across B2B business owners in Nigeria who are sceptical about adopting social media in their marketing mix, I try to encourage them to look at the bigger picture.
+Whenever I come across B2B business owners sceptical about adopting social media in their marketing mix, I try to encourage them to look at the bigger picture.

 For instance, all businesses, whether business-to-consumer (B2C) or business-to-business (B2B), deal with humans.

-Even when you say your business is B2B, your staff are humans!
-Some social networks, like Facebook and Instagram, have billions of users.
+Even when you say your business is B2B, your staff are human!
+Some social media sites, like Facebook and Instagram, have billions of users.

-Therefore, there’s every possibility that your staff will belong to one social network or the other.
+Therefore, there’s every possibility that your staff will belong to one.

-Therefore, if your target audience is on social networks, your business ought to be on the same social network.
+Therefore, if your target audience is on social media, your business ought to be on it too.

 As Bryan Kramer rightly says, “there is no more B2B or B2C.
 It’s H2H: Human to Human”.There is no more B2B or B2C.
 It's H2H: Human to Human. - Bryan Kramer Click To Tweet